Woolverine563/cex-kc/README.md

 Few of the interesting functions in the file include - [`getConflictFormulaCNF`](src/helper.cpp#L3138) & [`getConflictFormulaCNF2`](src/helper.cpp#L3211) functions, both of which are used to obtain conflict formulae for a given index; [`repair`](src/helper.cpp#L2778) function which performs rectification of the input `Aig` based on a single counter-example; and [`Rectify`](src/helper.cpp#L2434) & [`Rectify3`](src/helper.cpp#L2642) functions where the actual rectification takes place.

-> Unfortunately, some parts of the code may be broken (`Rectify2` is one example) or unused.

 ## Benchmarks

 The benchmarks used for experimentation have been borrowed from [bfss](https://github.com/BooleanFunctionalSynthesis/bfss/tree/master/benchmarks) as well; and can be found in the [benchmarks](benchmarks) directory.
 There are total 602 such benchmarks on which the experiments have been performed.

-Multiple files containing benchmark paths have been provided for running the complete set of experiments and can be accordingly used in the [test.sh](test.sh) script:
+Multiple files containing benchmark paths have been provided for running the complete set of experiments :
 - [all_benchmarks](all_benchmarks) contains a list of all 602 benchmarks.
 - [test_benchmarks](test_benchmarks) contains a list of some 304 benchmarks which were completely solved within half an hour under a specific choice of parameters and on hardware configuration described in the paper.
-- [small_test_benchmarks](small_test_benchmarks) contains a random subset of 50 benchmarks from [test_benchmarks](test_benchmarks) which can be used for tallying the results.
+- [small_test_benchmarks](small_test_benchmarks) contains a random subset of 20 benchmarks from [test_benchmarks](test_benchmarks) which can be used for tallying the results.
+- [single_test_benchmarks](single_test_benchmarks) contains a single benchmark path for running a smoke test to confirm whether anything is broken.

+By default, the experiments are run with `small_test_benchmarks`.
+To run it with a different benchmarks file, the filename needs to be provided with the `docker run` command, ie, `docker run cex_kc:latest -d single_test_benchmarks`.

 ## Scripts